Supporting health and education initiatives.

 The poor have very few options when it comes to receiving quality medical care.
 They are unable to pay the exorbitant costs for surgical care.
 Island Impact has been providing free surgical procedures in the Dominican Republic since 2005.
 Surgery such as cataract and crossed-eye conditions, OB/GYN surgery, breast cancer surgery and beginning next year, orthopedic surgery.
 We can provide the surgeries for free because doctors and their support staff volunteer their time and efforts to this cause.
 Our role is to organize the patients and prepare them for their operations.

 We currently operate two established primary care clinics, one in Haiti and the in the Dominican Republic.
 These clinics have medicines that are purchased in the U.S. at reduced rates and brought to the country by visiting teams.
 Many people suffer needlessly due to the fact that medicine and a doctor's consultation is costly, so they often are neglected until the condition becomes acute or chronic.
-We also have a dental clinic in the Dominican Republic.

-Team University of Scranton Nursing School!
+University of Scranton Nursing School

 Team of 28 who saw and treated ~900 patients.